 9. Keep Your Dog From Becoming Bored

 Your dog may be feeling bored with nothing to do.
 That can cause your dog to bark when he/she is left at home alone, including at the door.
 So, to keep your dog from being bored while you are gone for the day, you will want to make sure that he/she has a toy that will keep him/her occupied throughout the day.
-Stuffed Kongs and Bully Sticks are great options for toys to give your dog when you aren’t home.
+That is something that I already mentioned early on in this post, but it is still worth point out anyways.

 10. Ignore Your Dog While Barking